theodorton/yard-activerecord/README.md

 associations, delegates and scopes.
 A must for any Rails app using YARD as documentation plugin.

-The plugin handles the following:

-*  Attributes
-*  Associations
-*  Scopes

 ## Attributes ##

 In order for this plugin to document any database attributes you need to add